← Back to 史記

 使

 Guest minister Fan Sui again advised King Zhao: 'The topography of Qin and Han interlocks like embroidery.
 Qin having Han is like wood having a borer, a person having a heart and abdomen illness.
-If the world has no change then stop, if the world has change, what will be Qin's greater affliction than Han?
+If the world remains unchanged, then that is one thing; but if the world changes, what greater affliction will Qin have than Han?
 Your Majesty should take Han.'
 King Zhao said: 'I indeed wish to take Han, but Han won't listen—what can be done?'
 He replied: 'How can Han not listen?
 If Your Majesty sends troops to attack Xingyang, then the roads to Gong and Chenggao will be blocked; If northward you cut the Taihang roads, then Shangdang's troops cannot come down.
 If Your Majesty raises troops and attacks Xingyang once, then its state will be cut and divided into three.
 Han seeing it will certainly perish, how can it not listen?
 If Han listens, then hegemon matters can consequently be considered.'
 The king said: 'Good.'
-Moreover he wished to send an envoy to Han.
+He also planned to send an envoy to Han.

 17